Montana-Media-Arts/340-interactive-art/modules/week-1/_posts/2017-12-30-conclusions.md

 ---
 title: Conclusions
-module: 1
+module: 3
+toc: false
+topic: Conclusions
 ---

-# Week 1 Conclusions

 That is it for Week 1.
 I hope you are excited for this course and everything we are going to learn this semester.